 - Read: Bryson, J. M. (1988).
 A Strategic Planning Process for Public and Nonprofit Organizations.
-Long Range Planning, 21, pp. 73-81. - Read Case: Social Venture Partners International: The Challenge of Growing a Network, University of Washington (Canvas/NASPAA Publicases)
+Long Range Planning, 21, pp. 73-81. - Read Case: To be announced (Canvas/NASPAA Publicases)

-Session 7: Organization Structure (January 31)
+Session 7: Organization Structure (January 30)

 Objective: To learn what to consider when designing an organization's structure